sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Fixes an issue with WEEKNUM operation.
 * Modifies the Managing Fields Operations module to fix an issue with websites that load multiple instances of jQuery.
 * Modifies the submissions' shortcode in the Users Permissions add-on (Developer and Platinum plugin versions).

-= 1.2.46 =

-* Implements a search box to search by form name and content.
-* Configures the PayPal integration deactivated by default.
-* Includes a new option in the Default Settings section to activate/deactivate the PayPal integration (Professional, Developer, and Platinum plugin versions).